kingdonb/kuby_test/README.md

 ## tl;dr How do I run this workflow on a fresh repo?

-What steps are necessary if we are `tl;dr` and YOLO through the instructions without reading any of the previous paragraphs?
+What steps are necessary if we are `tl;dr` and want to YOLO through the instructions without reading any of the backstory or character development in previous paragraphs?

 TODO